-It is like stumbling across an alien manuscript, unearthly, beautifully rendered and on first encounter, incomprehensible.
+It is like stumbling across an alien manuscript, something unearthly and beautifully rendered, but incomprehensible.

 Cornelius Cardew’s Treatise has been described as the ‘Mount Everest’ of visual musical scores and graphic notation.